 Because of greenhouse gas emissions, global average sea levels have swelled more than nine inches (23 cm) on average since 1880.
-This is reported as an average because sea level is influenced by many factors that differ among locations, such as plate tectonics, subsidence of the land, tidal effects, and ocean currents.
 Florida's coastal waters have risen by about eight inches since 1950 and are now rising at a rate of about one inch every three years.
 Given Florida's low elevation, and porous geology, the rate that the water is rushing into groundwater sources and over landscapes is alarming.